 - Late payment of wages

-An employee who has not been paid for wages worked can file a lawsuit for unpaid wages.
+If you have not been paid for wages worked, you can file a lawsuit for unpaid wages.
 However, there is also a waiting time penalty when an employer does not immediately make the final wage payment available upon termination.17

 An employer who fails to pay wages due at termination may be assessed a waiting time penalty.
-The waiting time penalty is equal to the amount of the employee’s daily rate of pay for each day the wages remain unpaid, up to a maximum of 30 days.18
+The waiting time penalty is equal to the amount of your daily rate of pay for each day the wages remain unpaid, up to a maximum of 30 days.18

-In addition to unpaid wages and waiting time penalties, you may also be able to recover interest on the unpaid wages and reasonable attorney’s fees and court costs.20
+In addition to unpaid wages and waiting time penalties, you may also be able to recover interest on the:

 Astrid’s employer tells her to leave immediately.
 Astrid asks for her final paycheck but her boss says he’s too busy and he will mail her final paycheck.
 After a week, Astrid calls up her employer to ask about her final paycheck and her employer says she shouldn’t even be getting a final paycheck because she broke the rules, but that he would get around to it later.